Himajin25/OCRP5/README.md

 # Welcome to **purcoco** app !

 With this program, you can find **healthier** substitutes to your coco products based on their nutritional scores.
-You can save the substitute in your favorites and check it a your convienience !
+You can save the substitutes in your favorites and check them out at your convienience !

 The database is build with products from **OpenFoodFacts** and organized in categories.